gbotev1/haplotype-phasing/README.md

 A workspace for my current undergraduate research position at Schatz Lab at Johns Hopkins University.

 # Dependencies
-This project requires Google Guava 23.0, which is included in the repository so that you do not have to download it separately.
+This project uses Google Guava 23.0, which is included in the repository so that you do not have to download it separately.
+The JAR used for this project was downloaded from <https://github.com/google/guava/wiki/Release23>.

 # Limitations
 The exponential solver cannot be run on more than 30 fragments because the Google Guava powerSet method is internally limited at this amount.
 The Fast Twister heuristic has no such limit.